Drivers of asymmetry in synthetic H I emission-line profiles of galaxies in the EAGLE simulation: Results

 In general, increasing any of these parameters leads to a lower $S/N$, as indicated in the legend of Fig.~\ref{obillust}.
 Although increasing the effective velocity resolution $\Delta v_{\rm sm}$ from 12 ${\rm km\,s^{-1}}$ to 26 ${\rm km\,s^{-1}}$ reduces $S/N$ by a factor of $\approx 1.6$, the combined asymmetry parameter increases only a little, from $A_{\rm comb}=0.04$ to $0.05$.
+This is primarily due to $A_{\rm l}$, which increases from 0.03 to 0.06, while $A_{\rm vo}$ and $A_{\rm nr}$ are less affected, changing from 0.02 to 0.03 and 0.08 to 0.07, respectively.
 The middle panel shows that the line asymmetry is more sensitive to instrumental noise: $A_\mathrm{comb}$ changes from $0.02$ for $\sigma_\mathrm{rms}=0.4$~mJy to $0.09$ for $\sigma_\mathrm{rms}=1.6$~mJy (the corresponding $S/N$ ratio is reduced by a factor of $\approx 4$).
+The corresponding changes in $A_{\rm l}$ and $A_{\rm nr}$ are of similar magnitudes, with $A_{\rm l}$ increasing from 0.01 to 0.09 and $A_{\rm nr}$ from 0.05 to 0.14. $A_{\rm vo}$ incurs a smaller change, from $\approx 0$ to $0.04$.
 A more distant galaxy (of a given $\HI$ mass) has a lower observed $\HI$ flux which reduces the $S/N$ for a given $\sigma_{\rm rms}$; this typically results in a higher asymmetry.
-For example, in the bottom panel of Fig.~\ref{obillust}, the $S/N$ is reduced by factor of $\approx 5$, and $A_\mathrm{comb}$ increases from $0.01$ to $0.07$ when the galaxy's assumed distance increases from $D=75$~Mpc to $D=171$~Mpc.
+For example, in the bottom panel of Fig.~\ref{obillust}, the $S/N$ is reduced by factor of $\approx 5$, and $A_\mathrm{comb}$ increases from $0.01$ to $0.07$ when the galaxy's assumed distance increases from $D=75$~Mpc to $D=171$~Mpc. $A_{\rm l}$ and $A_{\rm vo}$ increase from 0.01 to 0.04 and 0.03, respectively, whereas $A_{\rm nr}$ is impacted the most with an increase from 0.03 to 0.15.
 Similar results also apply to other galaxies in our sample, suggesting that it is important to carefully consider observational effects when comparing simulated line profiles to observed ones.